Body of woman found with legs inside suitcase at Jalan Aman roadside in Sibu - Borneo Post Online

 “There are no injuries on the body.
 There is also no sign of struggle or weapon found at the scene.

-“It could be due to sickness.
-It could be her family disowned her after they knew she was ill or else why were there notes found with the body?” he said.

-Stanley added they will trace the deceased’s family members from the notes and information gathered at the scene.

-Two handwritten notes in Mandarin were found near the body, one of them with MyKad number with the state code of ’08’ which is believed to be Perak.
+The notes were written in Mandarin, with one of them having MyKad number with the state code of ’08’, which is believed to signify Perak.

+Stanley said they will trace the deceased’s family members from the notes and information gathered at the scene.